Cross Bronx Expressway: Construction

 The New York City Board of Estimate approved a contract in February 1946, allowing the Tenant Relocation Bureau to relocate 540 families who lived on the expressway's right-of-way.
 The New York City Council adopted a resolution the next month, asking the Board of Estimate to delay the relocations, which were scheduled to start that June.
 City officials said that only 55 families would be relocated in 1946 and that all existing residents would be relocated before construction started.
 By late 1947, the city and state governments were relocating residents in the expressway's path.
 The city and state started soliciting bids for construction contracts that December.
 Although the city and state planned to demolish 164 structures on the expressway's right-of-way, they were reluctant to raze all of the structures immediately because of a housing shortage in New York City.
+The city government was able to obtain this land through the eminent domain process.

 Construction of the expressway began in 1948.
 A 112-foot open cut was excavated, accommodating six 12 ft traffic lanes and four 10 ft cobblestone shoulders.
 This project proved to be one of the most difficult expressway projects at the time; construction required blasting through ridges, crossing valleys and redirecting small rivers.
 In doing so, minimal disruption to the apartment buildings that topped the ridges in the area of Grand Concourse was a priority.
 Moreover, the expressway had to cross 113 streets, seven expressways and parkways (some of which were under construction), as well as numerous subway and train lines.
 The highway also passed by hundreds of utility, water and sewer lines, none of which could be interrupted.
 The highway was to contain 54 bridges and three tunnels when it was completed.
 By early 1949, the project's budget had increased to $53 million, in part because of material shortages.